 3. Historical Context

-The Nefertiti Bust in Berlin, Germany
+The Nefertiti Bust is in Berlin Germany.

 Conclusion